 To minimize exposure to COVID-19 germs, patients take the route of video consults with physicians.
 Zoom, in particular, stands out as the most used app, especially when it comes to physical therapy over the past few months, says APTA’s June 2020 survey.

-While hospitals, clinics, and private practices open up and carry on with the delayed procedures, telehealth continues to reimburse for practitioners.
+While hospitals, clinics, and private practices open up and carry on with the delayed procedures, telehealth continues to reimburse practitioners.

 The growth of your medical practice in 7 easy steps is a quick guide to scaling your medical practice.
-It takes you in the world of workflow smoothness by measuring clinical progress, increasing patient volume, and maintaining safety standards.
+It takes you into the world of workflow smoothness by measuring clinical progress, increasing patient volume, and maintaining safety standards.